EAST SIDE COALITION · 4 BLOCKS · 1,847 RESIDENTS HEARD

 Cut the footprint

-Polygon blocks, neighborhoods, coalition territories.
-The resident list inside becomes a listening list.
-Per-block quotas keep coverage balanced across coalition partners.
+Polygon blocks, neighborhoods, and coalition territories, and the resident list inside becomes a listening list — per-block quotas keep coverage balanced across coalition partners.

 /02